Top Tips: Creating a haunting yet homely Halloween!

 Do you have any collectables that could work as decorative pieces during the spooky season?
 Maybe you love Day of the Dead artwork or perhaps have a keen interest in the human anatomy and collect decorative skulls.
 POP!
 Vinyl figures, for example, have risen to popularity over the last few years and include adorably eerie versions of all your favourite horror movie characters including those from IT, Saw, Friday the 13th and The Nightmare Before Christmas.

 If there was ever an item to accentuate that Halloween vibe, it’s a candelabra!
 Iron will offer that haunted house feel, while bronze has a beautiful ornate effect.
-On the other hand, gold (an underused colour during the spooky season), works perfectly with the traditional green hues and dark purples of Halloween.
+On the other hand, gold (an underused colour during the spooky season), works perfectly with the traditional green hues or dark purples of Halloween.

 Old antiques and relics remind us of times gone by.
 From dust covered books and clocks that no longer tick, to porcelain dolls and lifeless wind-up toys.
 While these items are often a thing of beauty and historical appreciation, they’re also the crux of many a ghost story, acting as a portal to another world that we’ll never truly understand.

 Halloween doesn’t have to be all orange and green, you know.
 Channel your inner Beetlejuice and decorate your home with dashes of black and white throughout!
 Whether you want to start small with monochrome kitchenware and a striped table runner, or go all out with an entire feature wall, you know that black and white will never go out of fashion.